Brownfield land register

 The brownfield land register provides an up to date record of previously developed land in West Oxfordshire, that is suitable for housing development.

-The current brownfield register was first published in December 2017 and last updated in December 2021.
-This data is provided under the open government license.
+The current brownfield register was first published in December 2017 and last updated in December 2022.
+This data is provided under the open government licence.

 Only sites that meet the Government’s definition of brownfield land will be considered: